HTTPArchive/almanac.httparchive.org/src/content/en/2019/ecommerce.md

 -  Software platforms such as [Magento Open Source](https://magento.com/products/magento-open-source) which you set up, host and manage yourself.
 These platforms can be powerful and flexible but may be  more complex to set up and run than services such as Shopify.
 -  Hosted platforms such as [Magento Commerce](https://magento.com/products/magento-commerce) that offer the same features as their self-hosted counterparts, except that hosting is managed as a service by a third party.

-<aside>This analysis only includes sites built on an ecommerce platform.
+<aside>This analysis could only detect sites built on an ecommerce platform.
 <br><br>
 This means that most large online stores and marketplaces — such as Amazon, JD, and eBay — are not included here.
 <br><br>
-Also note that the data here is for home pages only.</aside>
+Also note that the data here is for home pages only: not category, product or other pages.</aside>

 ## Platform detection